swecc-uw/swecc-wiki/README.md

 This site is in active development – as the landscape of the tech world changes and innovations occur, we'll try our best to keep this site up to date.
 If you have any suggestions for new content, or if you see something that needs to be updated, please feel free to open an issue or a pull request or let us know!

+### Prerequisites

+- Python and pip installed

+### Getting Started

 To contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your changes.
-3. To run the site locally, install [mkdocs](https://www.mkdocs.org/getting-started/), and then install the [git-authors plugin](https://github.com/timvink/mkdocs-git-authors-plugin).
-Finally, install the [material theme](https://github.com/squidfunk/mkdocs-material).
-   Once that all is done, run `mkdocs serve` to start a local server.
+3. Create a virtual environment and install the required dependencies.
+You can do this by running `python -m venv venv && pip install -r requirements.txt` in the root directory of the repository.
+4. Run `mkdocs serve` to start the local server and view the site in your browser.
+This will allow you to see your changes in real-time as you make them.
-4. Make your changes and commit them with a clear message.
+5. Make your changes and commit them with a clear message.
-5. Push your changes to your forked repository, and create a pull request to the main repository.
+6. Push your changes to your forked repository, and create a pull request to the main repository.
-6. Wait for feedback and make any necessary changes.
+7. Wait for feedback and make any necessary changes.

 Once your changes are approved, they will be merged into the main repository.